dat-ecosystem-archive/book/src/ch01-03-bitfield.md

 01011101000000
 ```

-If we take the same bits and express it as a flat tree, it looks like this:
+Because the bits are indexed as a flat-tree, we can print it as a tree
+structure:

 ```txt
        01
   01       00
 01  11   00  00
 ```
+By looking at the root node we can tell that there's nodes in the tree, but not
+yet _which_ nodes are in the tree.
+By going one level lower however, it becomes
+clear that there's nodes in one side of the tree, but no nodes in the other side
+of the tree.
+This means we only need to check the children of the left node to
+find out exactly which nodes we have.

-There's a fun implication here: a completely zeroed-out buffer is a valid
+A fun fact here is also: a completely zeroed-out buffer is a valid Indexed
-Indexed Bitfield - it just means it's completely empty.
-Even if you express it
+Bitfield - it just means it's completely empty.
-as a tree.

 ### Optimizing the Structure
 Looking at a byte and looking at a bit is the same cost in a computer.
 You want